Keywords: quantization, efficient inference

-Abstract: Low-precision neural networks represent both weights and activations with few bits, drastically reducing the multiplication complexity.
-Nonetheless, these products are accumulated using high-precision (typically 32-bit) additions, an operation that dominates the arithmetic complexity of inference when using extreme quantization (e.g., binary weights).
-To further optimize inference, we propose WrapNet that adapts neural networks to use low-precision (8-bit) additions in the accumulators, achieving classification accuracy comparable to their 32-bit counterparts.
-We achieve resilience to low-precision accumulation by inserting a cyclic activation layer, as well as an overflow penalty regularizer.
-We demonstrate the efficacy of our approach on both software and hardware platforms.
+Abstract: Low-precision neural networks represent both weights and activations with few bits, drastically reducing the cost of multiplications.
+Meanwhile, these products are accumulated using high-precision (typically 32-bit) additions.
+Additions dominate the arithmetic complexity of inference in quantized (e.g., binary) nets, and high precision is needed to avoid overflow.
+To further optimize inference, we propose WrapNet, an architecture that adapts neural networks to use low-precision (8-bit) additions while achieving classification accuracy comparable to their 32-bit counterparts.
+We achieve resilience to low-precision accumulation by inserting a cyclic activation layer that makes results invariant to overflow.
+We demonstrate the efficacy of our approach using both software and hardware platforms.

 Code Of Ethics: I acknowledge that I and all co-authors of this work have read and commit to adhering to the ICLR Code of Ethics

 One-sentence Summary: We adapt neural networks to integer overflow and extreme low-bit accumulator, and show the efficacy on both software and hardware platforms.